What is urinary incontinence?

 The following are some of the different types of UI:

 - Urge incontinence.
-When the need to urinate comes on very quickly.
+This is when the need to urinate comes on very quickly.
 Often, you may not be able to get to a restroom in time.
 It’s common in people who have certain conditions such as diabetes, stroke, dementia, Parkinson disease, and multiple sclerosis.
 It may be a sign that these other conditions that need attention.
 It’s more common in older adults and may be a sign of a urinary tract infection or an overactive bladder.

 - Mixed incontinence.
 A mix of more than one of the types listed above.